jethrokuan/braindump/content/posts/options_framework.md

 ## Bibliography {#bibliography}

-<a id="org081f56d"></a>Stolle, Martin, and Doina Precup.
-2002.
+<a id="org5886af4"></a>Stolle, Martin, and Doina Precup. n.d.
 “Learning Options in Reinforcement Learning.”
 In _International Symposium on Abstraction, Reformulation, and Approximation_, 212–23.
 Springer.